alphagov/govuk-prototype-kit-docs/docs/documentation/publishing.md

 ## Hosting services

-The Prototype Kit runs on any hosting service that supports Node.js.
+The GOV.UK Prototype Kit runs on any hosting service that supports Node.js.

 Your organisation may already use a hosting service for the Prototype Kit.
 Check with your IT or digital team about which platform to use.